Version 4.0 of MINX is now available for MAC OS X, Windows and Linux.

 Scrollable RGB images of MISR level 1B2 radiance data.

-Side-by-side, synchronized images of various MISR data products that can be queried and rescaled (ENHANCED).
+Side-by-side, synchronized images of various MISR data products that can be queried and rescaled.

-Animations of the nine MISR camera images that provide a 3D perspective of the scenes that MISR has acquired and that offer analytic capabilities including height determination (ENHANCED).
+Animations of the nine MISR camera images that provide a 3D-like perspective of the scenes that MISR has acquired and that offer analytic capabilities including plume or cloud height determination.

-Processing options to use MODIS thermal anomaly data to find MISR orbits with smoke plumes and to produce fire pixel files for overlaying on MISR images in MINX (ENHANCED).
+Processing options to use MODIS thermal anomaly data to find MISR orbits with smoke plumes and to produce fire pixel files for overlaying on MISR images in MINX.

 Some of the specialized options in MINX enable the user to:

-Interactively digitize smoke, volcanic or dust plumes and automatically retrieve heights and winds, albedos, aerosol properties and fire power and brightness temperatures associated with those plumes (ENHANCED).
+Interactively digitize smoke, volcanic or dust plumes and automatically retrieve heights and winds, aerosol properties and fire power associated with those plumes.

-Overlay MISR retrieved data products on the Level 1 radiance images (camera geometry, aerosol products, cloud height/wind/masks, surface parameters, DEM, etc) (ENHANCED).
+Overlay MISR retrieved data products on the Level 1 radiance images (camera geometry, aerosol products, cloud height/wind/masks, surface parameters, terrain height, etc.)

-Display plots of top-of-atmosphere BRF vs. camera-angle for selected pixels.
+Display and save plots of top-of-atmosphere BRF vs. camera-angle for selected pixels.

-Apply a geometric registration correction to warp camera images when the standard processing corrections are inadequate (ENHANCED).
+Apply a geometric registration correction to warp camera images when the standard processing corrections are inadequate.

 Difference the images of two MISR orbits that share an identical ground track (path).